Website terms and conditions template: marketplace for goods; accessed through a site or by app; seller side

 The law in these T&C is largely common law that deals with the basics of contracts: offer, acceptance, price and payment, provision of service, delivery, liabilities and risk.
 By and large, you can set the terms you want, to match your business model.
 The document can be edited easily so that it reflects exactly how your business works.
 Our guidance notes will tell you what you can change safely, and what we don't advise changing.

-This template allows you to comply with the Sale of Goods Act 1908, the Fair Trading Act 1986, the Consumer Guarantees Act 1993 as amended, and other consumer protection legislation allowing your sellers to sell to businesses or consumers.
+This template allows you to comply with the Contract and Commercial Law Act 2017, the Fair Trading Act 1986, the Consumer Guarantees Act 1993 as amended, and other consumer protection legislation allowing your sellers to sell to businesses or consumers.

 Contents of this terms and conditions